Good Samaritan thwarts NYC attempted baby snatching with jiu-jitsu

 "Here’s the thing, I don’t enjoy jujitsu, I don’t think training is particularly fun, but I have a lot of respect for it as it is absolutely essential in a street fight and self-defense," he said in an Instagram post about the incident.

-According to WPIX, Kemsley restrained the man for about 15 minutes, until park security arrived and place him in handcuffs.
-Police arrived soon after that and took the man to the hospital.
+Kemsley told Fox News Monday he kept the man on the ground for about 15 minutes, until park security arrived and place him in handcuffs.

+He said the woman left the park with the baby and the other child but came back to thank him for intervening.

 Kemsley said he didn't think twice about helping the woman.